chvikas/nlsi_sql/README.md

 ## Limitations
 - The application only supports `SELECT` queries.
 - Vector similarity search requires precomputed embeddings in the database.
-- The Grok API key must be valid and properly configured.
 - Large datasets may require optimization for performance.

 ## Contributing